Everything you wanted to know about Adlib, and more!

 The Adlib stageside consists of approximately 30 musicians who play with the orchestra year round for both public and private engagements.

 The Adlib Panorama side consists of upwards of 100 musicians who perform for the annual WIADCA Panorama competition during the Labor Day weekend in Brooklyn.
 In addition to the stageside players, the Panorama side is comprised of former stageside players and other musicians who only play with Adlib for Panorama.
-Between 2007 and 2013, Adlib has had an enviable record at Panorama: The band has placed first three times, second three times and third once.
+Between 2001 and 2018, Adlib has had an enviable record at Panorama: The band has placed first three times, second three times and third three times.

 The Adlib Adult Band consists of approximately a dozen musicians who enjoy rehearsing weekly and playing mostly Gospel music at various engagements.